Irish Car Bomb Cupcakes

 Recipe Notes

 Honestly, I could eat these cupcakes every day.
-They are moist and chocolaty and Bailey’s frosting is divine.
+They are moist and chocolaty, and the Bailey’s buttercream frosting is divine.

 Ingredients